 Professor Arronax (Lukas), his assistant Conseil (Lorre) and a roguish harpooner named Ned Land (Douglas) join an armed expedition to find the narwhal.

-After their frigate is sunk, the three men discover the truth: the narwhal is actually the Nautilus, a giant submarine designed and built by reclusive genius Professor Nemo (Mason).
+After their frigate is sunk, the three men discover the truth: the narwhal is actually the Nautilus, a giant atomic-powered submarine designed and built by reclusive genius Professor Nemo (Mason).

 What follows is a dazzling undersea voyage aboard the Nautilus, beautifully photographed in widescreen Cinemascope.
 Much of the large budget went into the special effects, including a memorable battle with a giant squid.